-If you’re staying in a villa in April, May or October, you’ll automatically be a member of Diaos Cove’s Resident's Club.
-The Resident’s Club includes daily breakfast service at Ocean Restaurant, daily lunches and dinners, unlimited drinks and signature cocktails from the bars, one bottle of wine from the specially selected list with every lunch and dinner, free 24-hour room service and minibar spirits.
+If you’re staying in a suite or villa, you’ll automatically be a member of the hotel's Premium All Inclusive Club.
+The club includes daily breakfast service, daily lunches and dinners, unlimited drinks and signature cocktails from the bars, one bottle of wine from the specially selected list with every lunch and dinner, free 24-hour room service and minibar spirits.
 Little Smiths will get a welcome gift and unlimited ice-cream, soft drinks and healthy juices at the pool and beach bar.

 At the hotel